 "Hey, it's not like that.
-You're probably like seventeen or something-- I'm twenty-one.
-That'd be wrong on so many levels."
+You're probably like seventeen or something- I'm twenty-one.
+I don't dig younger girls."
 Lirus stated.

 "Hmm?
 What is it, sir Lirus?"
 She asked, with him going over to it.

 He went over to the boulder, noticing that there were claw marks scraped against it.
-They were deep indentations, as if something incredibly strong had made them-- something inhuman.
+They were deep indentations, as if something incredibly strong had made them.

 "...
 Damn!
-What could have made these?
-This is solid rock."
+What kind of claws can cut through solid rock?."
 Lirus muttered, feeling his hand through the indentations.

 Each and every one were blemished with slices and tears, with some trees even on the verge of falling down due to how badly damaged they were.